Flight sergeant: Current usage

-Apart from the RAF, the rank of flight sergeant is also used by many Commonwealth air forces, including the Royal Australian Air Force, the Royal New Zealand Air Force, the Sri Lanka Air Force, the Ghana Air Force, the Bangladesh Air Force, the Sri Lanka Air Force, the South African Air Force and the Air Force of Zimbabwe.
+Apart from the RAF, the rank of flight sergeant is also used by many Commonwealth air forces, including the Royal Australian Air Force, the Royal New Zealand Air Force, the Sri Lanka Air Force, the Ghana Air Force, the South African Air Force, the Air Force of Zimbabwe and the Royal Thai Air Force.
 It was also used in the former Royal Rhodesian Air Force.
 In Canada, since the unification of the Canadian Forces in 1968, this rank has been replaced by warrant officer.
 It is also used in the Irish Air Corps, where it is equivalent to the Irish Army rank of company sergeant.
 The flight sergeant rank in the Indian Air Force was replaced with the rank of junior warrant officer (JWO), which ranks below a warrant officer and above a sergeant.

 In the RAF, the rank insignia is three downward pointing chevrons below a crown.

-Flight sergeant is also used in many cadet organisations around the world, such as the Air Training Corps, Combined Cadet Force (RAF Section), Australian Air Force Cadets, and Royal Canadian Air Cadets.
+Flight sergeant is also used in many cadet organisations around the world, such as the Royal Air Force Air Cadets, Australian Air Force Cadets, and Royal Canadian Air Cadets.